Despot of Epirus: Titular despots of Epirus, 1479–1642

-With Antonio Tocco's abandonment of the title in the 17th century, the Tocco family ceased to use the title Despot of Epirus.
-Antonio's male-line descendants instead continued the use of the title Prince of Achaea.
+With Antonio Tocco's submission of the title along with the Palatine Comital title in 1642, the Tocco family ceased to use the title Despot of Epirus.
+Antonio's male-line descendants instead began to use their new grant of Prince of Achaea within the Neapolitan nobility.
 The change in titulature might be attributable to the Tocchi being the most senior descendants of Thomas Palaiologos, Despot of the Morea, following the extinction of his last certain male-line descendants in the 16th century.
-Thomas Palaiologos had married the heiress of Centurione II Zaccaria, the last Prince of Achaea, and had inherited the territories of the principality upon Centurione's death in 1432.
+Thomas Palaiologos had married the designated heiress of Centurione II Zaccaria, the Prince of Achaea, as per the Chalandritsa negotiations between the two rulers in 1429, and as such, had inherited the territories of the principality upon Centurione's death in 1432.